Just Breathe; Breathe Deep

 Clean the house: Eucalyptus makes an effective kitchen and bath cleaner because of its antibacterial and antifungal properties.
 In a spray bottle, combine a few drops of oil with one part vinegar, two parts water and a squirt of liquid soap.

 The fresh, clean, citrusy fragrance is used in aromatherapy to clear the mind, relieve sadness, confusion and even hangovers.
 The oil is extracted from grapefruit peel.
 When applied to the skin, avoid exposing the area to direct sun for 24 hours.
-Grapefruit oil is toxic to cats.
 This versatile oil blends well with nearly all other fragrances.